 A: You may paint whoever you like.
 However we recommend considering what Brisbane means to you.
 Is there a person who has influenced your experience of Brisbane?

 We are happy to say yes!
-In 2021, entrants who are 18 or under at the time entries close on August 15, are eligible to enter the Next Gen prize.
+Entrants who are 18 or under at the time entries close, are eligible to enter the Next Gen prize.

 A: Yes – as long as they have a connection to Brisbane you may do a portrait of whomever you like.